-Resource allocations align with the San Luis Obispo County Community College District mission and link Institutional Goals and Institutional Objectives to the resources needed to accomplish these institutional goals and objectives.
+Resource allocation aligns with the San Luis Obispo County Community College District mission and links Institutional Goals and Institutional Objectives to the resources needed to accomplish the Institutional Goals and Objectives.

 Generally speaking, all of the Institutional Goals reflect the district's commitment to its mission and correspondingly, the purpose of the resource allocation process is to fund the programs and services that both directly and indirectly promote student success.
 The purpose of the district budget is to provide: